Decipher/textimage/README.txt

       '#textimage_derivative_url#' is passed, the href will be resolved at run-time with the actual Textimage URL.

-4. Programmers - calling API functions:
+4. Programmers - using the API:

-    Programmers can invoke directly TextimageImager::getImageUri() or
-    TextimageImager::getImageUrl() to get respectively the URI or the full URL of a Textimage generated via the input parameters.
+    Programmers can get a Textimage object from the Textimage factory, and use the relevant methods to process an image.
 Example:

+    $my_textimage = \Drupal::service('textimage.factory')->getTextimage();
-    $my_textimage_uri = TextimageImager::getImageUri(
+    $my_textimage_url = $my_textimage
-      $style_name,
-      $effects_outline,
-      $text,
-      $extension,
-      $caching,
-      $node,
-      $source_image_file,
-      $target_uri
-    );

-    Variables:
+      ->styleByName('textimage_test')
+      ->node($node)
+      ->process($field_value)
+      ->getUrl();

+    Methods:
+    - style($style) - an image style.
-    - $style_name - the image style name.
-If set to NULL, then
+    - styleByName($style_name) - an image style name.
-      $effects_outline is expected.
-    - $effects_outline - a subset of an array of image style effects.
+    - effects($effects_outline) - an array of image style effects.
       Given a $style['effects'] array, corresponds to the array of 'name' and 'data' keys of each element.
-You can use the helper function TextimageStyles::getStyleEffectsOutline($style_name) to get this array based on a style name.
-If set to NULL then $style is expected.
+You can use the helper function TextimageStyles::getStyleEffectsOutline($style_name) to get this array
-    - $text - an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
+      based on a style name.
+If not used, then $style is expected.
-    - $extension - (optional) the file format of the resulting image (png/gif/jpg/jpeg).
-Defaults to 'png'.
+    - extension($extension) - the file format of the resulting image (png/gif/jpg/jpeg).
+If not set, defaults to 'png'.
-    - $caching - (optional) if set to TRUE, the image will be cached for future access; otherwise, the image will be stored in textimage_store/uncached and deleted on cron run.
+    - setCaching($caching) - if set to TRUE, the image will be cached for future access; otherwise, the image will be stored in textimage_store/uncached and deleted on cron run.
 Defaults to TRUE.
-    - $node - (optional) a node entity.
+    - node($node) - a node entity.
 It is used for resolving the tokens in the text effects.
-    - $source_image_file - (optional) a file entity.
+    - sourceImageFile($source_image_file) - a file entity.
 It is used for resolving the tokens in the text effects.
-    - $target_uri - (optional) specifies the URI where the textimage file should be stored.
+    - setTargetUri($target_uri) - specifies the URI where the textimage file should be stored.
 Allows to bypass the automatic URI generation performed by Textimage.
 NOTE: It disables caching, as, given an URI, there is no control on the actual text that gets into the image.
+    - process($text) - retrieves or builds a textimage file, using an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
+    - load
+    - setUserMessages
+    - setHashedFilename
+    - id
+    - getText
+    - getUri
+    - getUrl

 -------------------------------------------------------------------------------